Shubhank2002/Gema-Education-Technology-Private-Limited-assignment/README.md

   }
 }
 ```
 ### The frontend fetches this data using a single API endpoint:
-   GET /api/reports
+-GET /api/reports

 ## How Feedback Logic Works

 Descriptive feedback is generated using simple conditional logic based on score ranges.

 Score Ranges

-    Score ≥ 8
+-Score ≥ 8

  → Excellent performance with dynamic control

   Score between 6 and 7.9

   → Good performance with minor inaccuracies

   Score < 6

   → Needs improvement

 ## Feedback Implementation

   Feedback messages are stored in a centralized configuration object (FEEDBACK_MAP).

   A helper function selects the correct feedback based on the score and category.